Shop Luxury Area Rugs

 Designer rugs in North Oaks, MN, are a great way to add depth, dimension, and sophistication to a room.
-Of course, its overall effect will depend on several factors like the room's size, existing décor, the length of the rug, and furniture.
+Of course, their overall effect will depend on several factors, like your room's size, existing décor, the length of the rug, and furniture.
 All of the design elements should be in harmony.

-For instance, if you're looking to use a small round area rug, you're better off placing it in a close and intimate space like the bedroom to add a sense of intimacy to the area.
-Meanwhile, if you're thinking of placing the rug in a large space like the dining room, go for something big and noticeable like a blue 8x10 area rug.
+For instance, if you're looking to use a small handwoven rug, you're better off placing it in a close and intimate space like the bedroom to add a sense of intimacy to the area.
+Meanwhile, if you're considering positioning the rug in a large space like the dining room, go for something big and noticeable, like a blue luxury rug.
 Not only will this add a layer of dimension to the area, but it will also create new sections in the room.

-Whether you're an avid collector or someone who just wants to breathe new life into their space, you'll surely find the right rug for you here.
-We cater to rug enthusiasts and collectors from North Oaks, Minnesota, so shop with us today.
+Whether you're an avid collector or want to breathe new life into your space, you'll surely find the right rug at Cyrus Artisan Rugs.
+We cater to homeowners and interior designers from North Oaks, Minnesota, so shop with us today.

 Tribal rugs were originally made by nomadic tribes from regions like Iran, Morocco, and Afghanistan.
 Through the years, however, they've made their way into Western culture and households.

-One of the most favored choices by designers is to subtly incorporate tribal rugs into a modernist home.
-For instance, a diamond-shaped bedroom area rug with a color palette of beige or Navajo white can seamlessly add a layer of sophistication to your space.
+One of the most favored choices by designers is to incorporate tribal rugs into a modernist home subtly.
+For instance, a diamond-shaped antique rug with a beige or Navajo white color palette can seamlessly add a layer of sophistication to your space.

 To achieve a more seamless blend of design elements, incorporate tasseled draperies on the walls and windows to tie the room together.
 It'll be even better if the room features chandeliers and paintings, adding another layer of sophistication to your space.

 Meanwhile, contemporary rugs are the complete opposite of tribal and traditional rugs because they have a more modern look.
-In fact, these pieces have a distinct look that sets them apart.
+These pieces have a distinct look that sets them apart.
 Contemporary rugs often feature a single huge design element like a vase or flower.
-To make the huge design truly stand out, you wouldn’t want them to end up hidden under your bed or low furniture.
-Instead, try to place these rugs in the middle of a room.
-If you’re placing them under a piece of furniture, make sure the legs are exposed.

 This combination often results in an informal style, which is great for daring, whimsical rooms with somewhat wild design elements.
 They're also great for minimalist room designs with accented walls.
-On a similar vein, they're perfect for spaces with a muted atmosphere and minimal visual noise.
-For example, try placing a contemporary black and white area rug in a nursery or library to take advantage of its flexibility.
+Similarly, they're perfect for spaces with a muted atmosphere and minimal visual noise.
+For example, try placing a contemporary bespoke rug in a nursery or library to maximize its flexibility.

 Our area rug collection features styles made by well-known names in the industry.
 Jenny Jones and Thomas O'Brien are just some of the many designers whose rugs are included in our inventory.

 Thomas O'Brien is well known for his twist and versatility.
 His rugs look like traditional pieces in a modern space.
-He describes his style as “warm modernism” which places emphasis on shapes and lines.
+He describes his style as “warm modernism,” emphasizing shapes and lines.

 Another internationally acclaimed rug designer featured in our collection is Erbil Tezcan.
 He draws some of his inspiration from art and nature.
-One of his masterpieces is called Summit, which was inspired by a photograph taken by US photographer Art Wolfe.
+One of his masterpieces is Summit, inspired by a photograph taken by US photographer Art Wolfe.

-Tezcan turned the photo's concept – upside-down boats that were frozen in ice – into a captivating abstract of a mountainous landscape.
-He describes it as his special “gift” which lets him view something in plain sight and turn it into a one-of-a-kind rug design.
+Tezcan turned the photo's concept – upside-down boats frozen in ice – into a captivating abstract of a mountainous landscape.
+He describes it as his special “gift,” which lets him view something in plain sight and turn it into a one-of-a-kind rug design.

 Meanwhile, Barbara Barry is recognized for her monochromatic rugs.
-And similar to Tezcan, she's also a great admirer of nature where she takes inspiration from when making the different designs and patterns for her rugs.
+And similar to Tezcan, she's also a great admirer of nature, which she takes inspiration from when making different designs and patterns for her rugs.
 From trees and flowers to the captivating beauty of celestial bodies, Barry's limit is just her imagination.

 James Tufenkian is another big name in the rug and interior design industry.
 His rugs have a distinct personality and character making them perfect for modern spaces.

-He admits that he doesn't have a rug design background but his desire for adventure and design led him to the industry.
-Today, his pieces are one of the most coveted rugs because of their grace and elegance.
+He admits he doesn't have a rug design background, but his desire for adventure and design led him to the industry.
+Today, his pieces are among the most coveted rugs because of their grace and elegance.

 Other designers featured in our artisan carpet collection include pieces from:

 Each brand has a distinct style that'll add more dimension and sophistication to your space.
-Lapchi, for instance, offers top-quality rugs made from Nepal and Pakistan.
+Lapchi, for instance, offers top-quality rugs made in Nepal and Pakistan.

-Meanwhile, Nourison has an extensive collection that includes round area rugs and black and white area rugs.
-The brand also incorporates American heritage into its pieces but also takes inspiration from other parts of the globe.
+Meanwhile, Nourison has an extensive collection, including Persian rugs and restored antique rugs.
+The brand also incorporates American heritage into its pieces and takes inspiration from other parts of the globe.

 Here are other brands included in our expansive catalog:

-Our North Oaks, Minnesota rug branch includes both handwoven pieces and machine-made items.
+Our Bloomington, MN, rug store features both handwoven pieces and machine-made items.
 Here are the most common weaves in our rugs:

 Of these options, hand-knotted rugs are the most expensive because of the complex process it takes to create them.
 They are made by merging thousands of knots tied to a single foundation.